 NC State University College of Textiles Scholarships

 ITT Centennial Scholarship: $97,500 over four years: The Institute of Textile Technology continues to provide its “tradition of excellence” to the textiles industry through its alliance with the College of Textiles and the NC Textile Foundation by funding the ITT Centennial Scholarship.
-The Institute’s Mission is to provide leaders for the textile industry through education; therefore helping the textile industry meed today’s challenges and to remain competitive.
+The Institute’s Mission is to provide leaders for the textile industry through education; therefore helping the textile industry meet today’s challenges and to remain competitive.
 The Institute continues to serve the role originally assigned by its founding members by offering the ITT Centennial Scholarship to students majoring in Textiles at NC State.

-Following the interview process for the normal Centennial Scholarship program, one candidate out of the top ten highest ranked applicants will be chosen to receive the ITT Centennial Scholarship for up to $97,500 over four years.
+Following the interview process for the normal Centennial Scholarship program, one candidate out of the top ten highest-ranked applicants will be chosen to receive the ITT Centennial Scholarship for up to $97,500 over four years.
 To be considered, students need only apply for the Centennial Scholarship through the normal process.

-Students must be nominated by their high school by November 15, 2017 or self-nominated by December 1, 2017.
+Students must be nominated by their high school by November, or self-nominated by December.